Do we need to reclaim the hypothesis?

 Exploratory omics needs post-hoc hypotheses

-Frezza warns that omics is turning us into hypothesis retrofitters, at scale.
+Frezza warns that omics is turning us into hypothesis retrofitters at scale.

-In confirmatory science, that really is a problem.
+In confirmatory science, that's a problem.
 It's called Hypothesizing After Results are Known, or HARKing.
 A helpful analogy is the Texas Sharpshooter: a shooter fires bullets into a barn, then conveniently draws a target around the holes, claiming his brilliance.
 Post-hoc claims of this kind are much less impressive than genuinely pre-specified predictions (i.e., I'm going to hit the bullseye).
 They're less impressive because the experiment wasn't designed to test them, inviting false positives and corroding the credibility of the conclusions.

 Omics experiments generate vast datasets, revealing metabolites, transcripts, proteins and entire pathways that change with an intervention.
 And we really care about the surprises.
 The observations that conflict with, or aren’t accounted for by, our best available knowledge—because they expose a gap in our understanding.
 And the only way to close that gap is to construct a new hypothesis that accounts for what we didn't expect to find.